Chloropyramine: Contraindications

 A large study on people 65 years old or older linked the development of Alzheimer's disease and other forms of dementia to the "higher cumulative" use of first-generation antihistamines, due to their anticholinergic properties.

-Drug interactions
+Interactions

 Chloropyramine should not be used internally with MAO inhibitors.
 Because of its anticholinergic activity, concurrent administration with cholinomimetics is not advisable.
-General anesthetics, analgesic agents and psycholeptics potentiate the sedative effect of chloropyramine.
+Chloropyramine should also not be used internally with alcohol, sedatives, and hypnotics because of the potentiation of the effects.
+General anesthetics, opioids, and other depressants potentiate the sedative effect of chloropyramine.